9078488/rust/rustbasic.md

     println!("rect1 is {rect1:?}");
 }
 ```

+Nice!
+It’s not the prettiest output, but it shows the values of all the fields for this instance, whi

 ## 5.3.
 Method Syntax
 # 6. Enums and Pattern Matching
 ## 6.1.
 Defining an Enum